Nanzen-ji

 Detailed Information

-Subtemples and Tenjū-an
+Subtemples and Tenjuan

-Year-Round Events and Seasonal Colors
+Annual Events and Seasonal Beauty

-Shukubo - Nanzen Kaikan
+Temple Lodging: Nanzen Kaikan

-Within the temple grounds lies the lodging facility "Nanzen Kaikan," where guests can experience peaceful moments unique to a Zen temple while listening to monks chanting in the early morning.
-It provides a perfect retreat to distance oneself from the city's hustle and bustle and to rejuvenate both body and mind.
+The temple grounds include the lodging facility Nanzen Kaikan, where guests can experience the gentle atmosphere unique to a Zen temple while listening to the chanting of monks at dawn.
+It is the ideal place to stay for those seeking a retreat away from the bustle of the city, to refresh both body and mind.

 #Shrine/Temple